farhiongit/message-in-the-bottle/README.md

 ### Unbuffered message queue

 The created message queue is unbuffered by default.
-Such an unbuffered queue is suitable for a tight synchronization between threads running concurrently.
+Such an unbuffered queue is suitable for a tight synchronisation between threads running concurrently.

 ### Buffered message queue

-Even if unbuffred queues are efficient in most cases, buffered queues can be needed for specific use cases:
+Even if unbuffered queues are efficient in most cases, buffered queues can be needed for specific use cases:

 - to limit the number of thread workers,
 - in case of a very high rate (more than 100k per second) of exchanged messages